brandon-moy/ecommerce-store/README.md

 ## 🔗 Live Example

-Try out the application live <a href="https://github.com/brandon-moy/ecommerce-store">here</a>!
+Try out a live example <a href="https://buzzybees.brandonmoy.com/">here</a>!

+(Live example is from <a href="https://github.com/brandon-moy/buzzy-bees-store">this</a> repository.
+It was cloned from the ecommerce-store repository and just added different styling for a store theme)

 ## 💻 Technologies Used